BenjaminCarpenter480/MarkdownToCsv/README.md

+# MarkdownToCSV
-Program for converting a folder of markdown files into a collection of csv line entries that can then be uploaded to tempo
+Program for converting a folder of markdown worklogs into a collection of csv line entries that can then be uploaded to tempo

-Notes are formatted following the rules:
+## Notes are formatted following the rules:
     -All time-sheet entries for a day are in a single directory where the directory name is the date of those entries with YYYY-MM-DD format
     -Each file in a folder is a different worklog entry -The first 4 characters of the file name are the start time of the entry formatted as HHMM